Lung Adenocarcinoma: Causes and Diagnosis

 How is lung adenocarcinoma diagnosed?

-What is the treatment for lung adenocarcinoma?
+What are the treatment options for lung adenocarcinoma?

-Can lung adenocarcinoma spread?
+Is lung adenocarcinoma curable?

 What is the survival rate for lung adenocarcinoma?

-How is lung adenocarcinoma staged?
+How can lung adenocarcinoma be prevented?